n4te/RCE/wargames/flare-on.com/2015/challenge 4/README.md

 00BD1564   FF15 F450BD00    CALL DWORD PTR DS:[BD50F4]               ; MSVCR100.atoi
 ...
 ```
-##Wrote a script for brute force the argument
+##Wrote a script for the brute force of the argument
 ```py
 import os, sys
 for i in xrange(0, 15):